Vancouver Empty Home Tax Calculator 2026

 History, News and Impact of the Vancouver Empty Homes Tax

+Vancouver’s vacancy rates have been the lowest in Canada among major cities over the past 50 years, and the city continues to make efforts to keep the vacancy rate low.
 Vancouver’s Empty Homes Tax was first launched in 2017 to return vacant homes to the rental market for people who live and work in Vancouver.
 After the launch of the EHT, more people are choosing to sell or rent out their homes, and this increases the number of homes available for rent.
 Since then, the City of Vancouver has seen year-over-year improvement as the number of empty homes has decreased, and the number of homes available for rent has increased.
-According to the Empty Homes Tax Annual Report released in November 2022, the number of homes declared vacant in 2021 was 1,398, a 20.3% reduction from the previous year.
-Meanwhile, it was also reported that of the 1,755 homes declared vacant in 2020, 49% were occupied in 2021.
+According to the Empty Homes Tax Annual Report released in November 2025, the vacancy rate in 2024 was 0.49%, a reduction from the vacancy rate of 0.54% in the previous year.
+The vacancy rate was also the lowest since the inception of the empty homes tax in 2017.

 Get More Information